napronald/DigitPro99/README.md

 ## Ongoing Development

+Currently, the focus is on **integrating a database to collect a more diverse training dataset**.
-Currently working on deploying a larger model via an API for digit segmentation.
+Next, I will work on deploying a larger model via an API for digit segmentation.

 ## Future Plans